CheropS/Github-tafuta/README.md

 ### Installing

-* A user clones the project from https://github.com/CheropS/Chokora and cds into the folder Chokora.
+* A user clones the project from https://github.com/CheropS/Github-tafuta and cds into the folder Github-tafuta.
+* Run npm install
+* Create src/environments/environment.ts file and add contents from environment.prod.ts

 ## Development server